-Environmental Services is starting design of a project that will replace and repair approximately 37,000 feet (a little over 7 miles) of aging public sewer pipe at 61 locations in northeast and southeast Portland (see map below).
-The public sewer pipes in this project range in age from 60 and 104 years old, with the majority being over 90 years old.
-Projects like this, that repair and replace ageing sewer pipes, are important for protecting water quality, public health and the environment
+Environmental Services is designing and constructing four sewer repair projects, over three phases, that will replace and repair about 54,750 feet (a little over 10.3 miles) of aging public sewer pipe at over 60 locations in northeast and southeast Portland (see maps below).
+The public sewer pipes in this project range from 60 to 104 years old.
+These projects will protect water quality, public health and the environment.

 For More Information